Careers360 Logo

 Candidates can listen to the speaking sample above designed by Careers360 to have an idea about the questions that have a high probability of being asked in the IELTS speaking section.
 These samples are designed after careful analysis of the previous year’s IELTS speaking questions and are aimed to help the candidates in their IELTS speaking preparation journey.

-Part - 2: Individual long turn
+Part - 2: Individual Long Turn

 As mentioned above, all four parameters, fluency and coherence, lexical resource, grammatical range, and accuracy and pronunciation evaluation of assessing the candidate’s speaking ability are measured in this section.
 The candidate is advised to start with an introductory statement then move on to the core content and conclude the topic giving an apt conclusion.
 The candidates are given a time frame of 2 minutes for the same and should also note that they can be stopped at any time by the examiner if they are willing to do so.